svisser/greatdj/README.md

 Killer playlists for parties!

 Allows you to create playlists on the fly, with a search component that doesn't affect the currently playing song.
-Only supports YouTube for now, but might support SoundCloud and others in the near future.
+Allows you to share playlists by URL.
+Only supports YouTube for now, but may support SoundCloud and others in the future.

 Built using Facebook's React, Browserify, Gulp and some other friends.
+Requires MongoDB for saving and loading playlists.

 ## Demo